 - Education

 - Residency and/or time spent in-country

-- Use of the language for communication outside the classroom.
+- Use of the language for communication outside the language classroom.

-Applications must meet all three criteria for a specific language course in order for students to be permitted to enrol in that course.
+The application must meet all three criteria for a specific language course in order for students to be permitted to enrol in that course.